Sanaa-Alharbi/Html/README.md

 # Html
-Html tags for Nanodegree, links to Stylesheet
+Html tags for Nanodegree, linked to Stylesheet